j3soon/OmniIsaacGymEnvs-DofbotReacher/README.md

 ## Sim2Real

 The learned policy has a very conservative constraint on the joint limits.
 Therefore, the gripper would not hit the ground under such limits.
-However, you should still make sure there are no other obstacles within Dofbot's reachable range.
+However, you should still make sure there are no other obstacles within Dofbot's workspace (reachable area).
 That being said, if things go wrong, press `Ctrl+C` twice in the terminal to kill the process.

 > It would be possible to remove the conservative joint limit constraints by utilizing self-collision detection in Isaac Sim.
 We are currently investigating this feature.